RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Execute-Atomic-Tests.md

 In the example above, substitute "testcomputer" with the name of the remote computer and "domain\username" with the domain (if applicable) and username of a user with administrative access on the remote machine.
 When you execute this command, a dialog box will appear and prompt you to enter the password for the specified user.

-Now that you have a persistent session named `$sess` established, you can use `Invoke-AtomicTest` with the `-Session` parameter to cause the execution to occur on the remote machine.
+Now that you have a persistent session established (`$sess`), you can use it with the `Invoke-AtomicTest` function to cause execution to occur on the remote machine.

 ```powershell
 # Install any required prerequisites on the remote machine before test execution